 Estimated reading time: 5 minutes

-The best place to start going wasabi plants is in your back garden – so go and buy some hardy wasabi plants from our Wasabi Crop Shop.
-It can be quite challenging to grow wasabi and from this blog post, we will give an exclusive insight.
+The best place to start growing wasabi plants is in your back garden, so go and buy some hardy wasabi plants from our Wasabi Crop Shop.
+It can be quite challenging to grow wasabi, and this blog post will give you exclusive insight.

-At Wasabi Crop we grow these amazing wasabi plants in a polytunnel, but I cannot tell you all our commercial secrets.
-However, a few wasabi plants can be grown in a wheelbarrow, a large bucket and of cause plant pots.
-It is important to make sure they all have some drainage holes.
+At Wasabi Crop, we grow these amazing wasabi plants in a polytunnel, but I cannot tell you all our commercial secrets.
+However, a few wasabi plants can be grown in a wheelbarrow, a large bucket, or plant pots.
+It is important to make sure they all have drainage holes.

 Wasabi plants like the shade

-So, to grow wasabi in your garden, the first thing you must do is to find a shady place, it can be under a branch of a tree or near a tall fence.
-In addition, underneath large bushes can make an excellent home for the hardy wasabi plants.
-Essentially, you can plant the wasabi in any location as long as it is not in direct sunlight.
+So, to grow wasabi in your garden, the first thing you must do is find a shady place.
+It can be under a branch of a tree or near a tall fence.
+In addition, hardy wasabi plants can make an excellent home underneath large bushes.
+You can plant the wasabi in any location as long as it is not in direct sunlight.

 Wasabi plants like well-drained and wet soil/compost mixture

-Another important aspect of growing hardy wasabi plants is to make sure they are watered regularly: the soil must always be kept in a moist state as the plants require consistency.
-However. the wasabi must not be planted in standing water: hence it is not an aquatic plant.
+Another important aspect of growing hardy wasabi plants is to ensure they are watered regularly.
+The soil must always be kept moist, as the plants require consistency.
+However, the wasabi must not be planted in standing water; hence, it is not an aquatic plant.
 Nevertheless, wasabi plants native to Japan can be found growing in the shade along mountain sparkling streams.
 So, you must try to replicate these conditions to the best of your ability.

 Growing wasabi in large plant pots

 The straightforward approach is to grow wasabi in approximately 10-litre pots containing drainage holes.
-First of all place a layer of pea shingle to cover the drainage holes and make sure it is at least 4 cm in depth.
-Then fill the pot up with good soil or use a mixture of soil and compost.
+First, a layer of pea shingle should be placed to cover the drainage holes and ensure they are at least 4 cm in depth.
+Then, fill the pot with good soil or a mixture of soil and compost.

-Planting wasabi in pots has the benefit that you can transport them around the garden if the weather gets too hot or bring then into the house if it becomes really cold outside.
+Planting wasabi in pots has the benefit that you can transport them around the garden if the weather gets too hot or bring them into the house if it becomes really cold outside.

 What is too hot or too cold for growing wasabi?